-- Yearly skin exams should be performed by a general physician or dermatologist, with particular attention to areas of radiation exposure.
+- Yearly skin exams should be performed by a primary care provider or dermatologist, with particular attention to areas of radiation exposure.

 - Sunscreen should not be your first line of defense- think sun avoidance and limiting your skin’s exposure to the sun’s rays.